-The neighborhood also features an extensive stock of smaller, more affordable homes arrayed along gridded streets, making Northwest one of Spokane's best areas for young families to consider as the city grows.
+The neighborhood also features an extensive stock of smaller, more affordable homes arrayed along gridded streets, making Northwest and Audubon-Downriver some of Spokane's best areas for young families to consider as the city grows.

 Residential densities are similar to other single- family neighborhoods, but house sizes are smaller, generally ranging from 1,200 to 1,500 square feet, with two bedrooms.